maryamaliakbari/INF502/Assignment2.md

 ## 11.Now repeat item 9, but proceed with the manual merge (Editing B.py).
 All implemented methods are needed.
 Explain your procedure
 ```
-###To avoid conflict I had to open the B.py in editor and remove two lines and then use add command and merge command in git.
+###To avoid conflict first i needed to abort the merge then I had to open the B.py in editor and remove two lines and then use add command and merge command in git.
+or we can Abort the merge and checkout to the math branch, Copy the two lines and switche to master branch.
+Edit B.py and paste the two lines there.

 ## 12.Write a command (or set of commands) to proceed with the merge and make master branch up-to-date
 ```
+(base) cmp3896:handson ma3367$ git add B.py
-(base) cmp3896:handson ma3367$ git commit B.py -m "merged conflict solved" (base) cmp3896:handson ma3367$ merge math
+(base) cmp3896:handson ma3367$ git commit -m "delete two lines" (base) cmp3896:handson ma3367$ merge math
 Updating f197c7f..e6f90b4
 Fast-forward